wkh237/react-native-fetch-blob/README.md

 ####  Upload example : Dropbox [files-upload](https://www.dropbox.com/developers/documentation/http/documentation#files-upload) API

-`react-native-fetch-blob` will convert the base64 string in `body` to binary format in native code.
+`react-native-fetch-blob` will convert the base64 string in `body` to binary format using native API, this process will be  done in a new thread, so it's async.

 ```js